schmettow/New_Stats/docs/index.md

 Counting the *number of clicks* before someone has found the desired piece of informnation is a coarse, but easy to acquire and intuitive measure of efficiency, and so is *time-on-task (ToT)*, which is just the sum .
 Still, these  It differs from ToT in that it only counts real action, not the time a participant read the manual or watched the sky.
 In the downside, this is a very limited definition of action.
 While errors are usually best analyzed qualitatively, *error rate* can be efficiency, too, when failures are non-critical, but can be repaired in some time, such as correcting a typing error.

 ToT and other performance measures can be very noisy, and RT even more so.
 In order to arrive at sufficiently certain estimates, it is recommended to always plan for *repetition*.
-In [LMM] we will make heavy use of repeated measures on users, tasks and designs.
+In \@ref(mlm) we will make heavy use of repeated measures on users, tasks and designs.

 Above, I did not mean to say that design research always requires the sometimes painful recording of interaction sequences.
 The majority of studies jumps over them and proceed to performance measures, directly, by counting attempts or pressing stop watches.

 In many situations, such *direct measures* are right spot-on: When controlling a car in dense city traffic, a few hundred milliseconds is what makes huge a difference and therefore *reaction time* is a valid performance measure.
 In experimental cognitive research reaction times are a dominant tool to reveal the structure of the mind.
 The Stroop tasks is a golden evergreen cognitive psychology and serves as an example.
 Participants are shown a words drawn in one of three ink colors and are asked to name the ink as quick as possible.
 The Stroop effect occurs: in the incongruent condition, participants respond much slower than in the congruent and neutral (a few hundred ms).
 There is ample sweet replication of this effect and an ecosystem of theories surround it.
-In [Schmettow, Noordzij, Mundt] we employ the Stroop task to read the minds of participants.
+In [%Schmettow, Noordzij, Mundt] we employ the Stroop task to read the minds of participants.
 We showed them pictures with computers on them, followed by a printed word (e.g., "explore") on which to perform the Stroop task.
 It was conceived that reaction time is increased when a participant experiences a strong association, like:

 black tower PC + "explore" --> "can someone hand me a screwdriver"